 The Court has ultimate responsibility for the deployment of resources in the University and for the strategic plans of the institution.
 It also has a monitoring role in relation to the overall performance of the University.
 It is responsible for the well-being of staff and, with the Senate, for students.
 The Rector is, ex-officio, the President of the University Court.
 The Rector chairs such parts of the Court meetings as the Court may from time to time decide.
-The lay Court members elect a Convener of Court from among their number.
-The Convener chairs those parts of the Court meetings not chaired by the Rector.
+The Convener, a lay member of Court appointed through an open recruitment process, chairs those parts of the Court meetings not chaired by the Rector.
 The full membership of Court is given on page viii.